Excursion to Güssing fortress

 Part of the fortress is dedicated to the fortress museum.
 20 exhibition rooms feature more than 5000 exhibits from the rich past of the fortress and its owners.
 The most noteworthy objects include the ancestral portrait gallery, the armoury, the cabinet of curiosities and the resplendent art room.

 The history of Güssing fortress

 Güssing fortress was built in the 12th century as a wooden fortification structure and in the 13th century was extended to include a strong stone fortress.
 Following several changes of ownership, the fortress passed into the hands of the Battyány family in 1524.
 The fortress underwent further development during the 16th and 17th centuries to create a brick-walled fortification offering protection against the Turks from the east.
-After losing its strategic significance in the 18th century, it was another two centuries before the fortress was renovated and brought back to life.
+After losing its strategic significance in the 18th century, it was another two centuries before the fortress was renovated and brought back to life like 200 years ago.